AlexFigas/2048-ai/README.md

 ## Results

-In the end I ran a 500 simulation testing session, took over 8 hours to complete but here are the results:
+In the end I ran a 500 simulation testing with the AdvancedMonteCarloAgent which I believed it was the best approach, took over 8 hours to complete and here are the results:

 ![500 Iteration Results: Highest Score: 60352; Average Win Percentage: 58%;](src/images/60352_57.99999999999999.png)

-### Contributing
+## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 - Fork the repository
-    - Create a new branch (git checkout -b feature-branch)
+- Create a new branch (`git checkout -b feature-branch`)
-    - Commit your changes (git commit -m 'Add new feature')
+- Commit your changes (`git commit -m 'Add new feature'`)
-    - Push to the branch (git push origin feature-branch)
+- Push to the branch (`git push origin feature-branch`)
 - Open a Pull Request

 ## License

 This project is licensed under the GNU General Public License v3.0 License - see the LICENSE file for details.

+## TODO List:
+- [ ] Create a Agent interface to serve to all agent implementations
+- [ ] Refactor code to have better organization and readability
+- [ ] Improve weighted tiles utilization in the heuristic function of AdvancedMonteCarloAgent
+- [ ] Create new agents